 Ryan’s practice focuses on representing companies in the life science and information technology industries.
 These range from Fortune 500 enterprises to start-ups, and include biotechnology, medical device, software, and pharmaceutical companies.
 Ryan assists with disputes, strategy, corporate and transactional matters, as well as with obtaining intellectual property rights including patent, trademark, copyright, and trade secret protections.
 His diverse educational and practice background allows him to contribute new perspectives and a business-oriented mindset to both conflicts and transactions.
-Managing Intellectual Property magazine named him as one of the fifty most influential people in intellectual property in 2019.
+Managing Intellectual Property magazine named him as one of the fifty most influential people in intellectual property in 2019 and 2021.

 Ryan most famously managed a major international litigation and prosecution effort involving the first patent applications to disclose inventions generated by an artificial intelligence without a traditional human inventor (“AI-Generated Inventions”).
 The applications, filed in seventeen jurisdictions, list the AI as the inventor, and the human owner of the AI, whom Ryan represents, as the patent owner.
 On June 28, 2021, the Times of London reported that this effort successfully resulted in the world’s first patent for an AI-Generated Invention in South Africa.
 Two days later, Justice Beach in the Federal Court of Australia issued an extensive reasoned decision to the same effect.
 Thaler v Commissioner of Patents FCA 879.
 As of September 2021, these applications had been denied by patent offices in the US, UK, Germany and Europe—but judicial appeals from these denials are ongoing.
 Ryan is directly responsible for the litigation in the US and UK (together with Williams Powell in the UK) and managing the other actions.